Reading time – around 10 mins

 Detailing companies who attempt to clean aircraft under a standard car detailing policy will, at best, have their policy cancelled by their insurer – yes, they have employees who look at your business’ social media posts…

-At worst though, something has gone wrong, and your insurer not only cancels the insurance policy but also repudiates any claims – leaving you with a personal lawsuit for losses from an angry aircraft owner or company.
+At worst, though, if something has gone wrong, and your insurer not only cancels the insurance policy but also repudiates any claims, leaving you with a personal lawsuit for losses from an angry aircraft owner or company.
 It’s not the sort of thing you typically financially recover from.
 Get insured correctly.

 So, is it worth it?…